Kevinpgalligan/KevingalWebsite/pages/blog/basketball.md

 Let's say that my father, a mediocre player, has a score rate of 40%.
 And that I, a slightly less mediocre player, have a score rate of 50%.
 Then my father would still be expected to beat me in about 3/10 games.
 I guess this explains my humiliating defeats.

-As for the scenario we posed at the beginning of the article: your granny has almost no chance of beating Michael Jordan.
-But it's not impossible.
+As for the scenario we posed at the beginning of the article: it's almost impossible for a granny to beat Michael Jordan.
+But there's a chance.

 *Find the code behind this article [here](https://github.com/Kevinpgalligan/around-the-world).*